ebonnal/streamable/README.md

 INFO: after 0:00:04.500547, 0 error thrown and 10 `integers from 0 to 9` yielded.
 ```

-As you can notice the logs can never be overwhelming because they are produced logarithmically.
+As you can notice the logs can never be overwhelming because they are produced logarithmically: the $i^{th}$ log is produced when $2^{i-1}$ elements have been iterated.

 ## `.catch`